Home

 Evangeline was buried beside her husband in Brownsville's Cedar Hill Cemetery.

-Oren's son Frederick William Minor (1908-1999), a real estate broker, owned his own firm, the Fred W. Minor agency of North Canton, Stark County, OH.
+The Minors' grandson Frederick William Minor (1908-1999) was a real estate broker who owned his own firm, the Fred W. Minor agency of North Canton, Stark County, OH.
 He worked on the genealogy of this line in the 1970s and '80s, and many of his findings are reflected in this biography.